ZviRosenfeld/MinMaxSearch/README.md

 ## CompetitionManager

+Want to test the effect of diffrent evaluation-strategies or search options?
+CompetitionManager is you freind.

 CompetitionManager can play a complete game in which the players can be using a different engines/search-depths/evaluation-strategies.
-CompetitionManager will return statistics on the game, including which player won, and how long each player took searching.
+CompetitionManager will return statistics on the game, including which player won, and how long each player took doing his searching.

 ```CSharp
 namespace MinMaxSearch.Benckmarking